-Choosing a career path is never easy, but you’ve done your research, narrowed down your options and are about to pursue a field that you are passionate about.
-Whether you have decided on becoming a network administrator or have it in your top choices, you’re getting closer to beginning a new career.
+You’ve done your research, narrowed down your options and are about to pursue a field that you are passionate about.
+Whether you have decided on becoming a network administrator as your ultimate goal or have it in your top options among IT roles, you’re getting closer to beginning a new career.

-Before you jump into a new job or begin your educational journey, there’s some information that you still need.
-You know that getting a degree is one of the best ways to break into the industry, but you’ve likely noticed that some job postings ask for certifications on top of a degree.
-While figuring out which degree programs align with a network administrator role is pretty straightforward, sorting out certifications can be a little more confusing.
-How are you supposed to know which ones to get?
+You also know earning a college degree is a great way to break into the industry, but you’ve likely noticed that some job postings also seek out candidates with professional certifications as well.
+While figuring out which programs align with a network administrator role is pretty straightforward, sorting out which certifications to pursue can be somewhat confusing.

 What is it?
-Considered a foundational certification for any new IT professional, the CompTIA A+ certification ensures a baseline of technical skills useful for a variety of IT roles.
-It covers the basics of network administration computer repair, software, operating systems, cloud computing, information security and troubleshooting devices.
+Considered an industry standard for any new IT professional, the CompTIA A+ certification ensures a baseline of technical skills useful for a variety of IT roles.
+Divided into two parts, this certification covers the basics of network administration computer repair, software, operating systems, cloud computing, information security and troubleshooting devices.
 Many of the other CompTIA certifications build off of the A+ certification’s foundation, so IT professionals are recommended to begin here.

 Certification process: The A+ exam consists of a maximum 90 mixed questions—some are multiple choice, while others are performance-based.
 The exam lasts 90 minutes and it is recommended to have 9–12 months experience in the lab or field to prepare.